A Freelancer's Brief Guide to the Reedsy Publishing Marketplace

 We’ve outlined our best tips for setting your designer rates here, but what you land on will depend on what type of design or illustration work you are hired to do, your skills and experience, and your own expenses for the project.

-Fee / book
+Fee / project

 Arley Concaildi quit their 9 to 5 to become a freelance marketer on Reedsy—a decision which has led to a significant increase in income.
 Check out their story here.